-The problem with doing this is that it can lead to coherence.
+The problem with using affixes to name variables is that it can lead to coherence.

-The author suggests using classes instead because they give us more control over the external interface.
+Use classes instead because they give you more control over the external interface.

-This doesn't mean that we should separate the If from the else (they go together).
+This doesn't mean you should separate the If from the else (they go together).

 #9 RULE: Never use If with else

-We should not use If with else unless we check against a data type.
+else unless you check against a data type.

-Using if-else statements makes the code more rigid because we're saying that a decision has to be made at a specific point.
+if...else statements make the code more rigid because we're saying that a decision has to be made at a specific point.

 When we compile our program, a behavior—like if-else decisions—is resolved and locked into our application and cannot be modified without recompiling

-The contrary of early binding is late binding.
+The contrary to early binding is late binding.

 The opposite of this is late binding, where the behavior is determined at the last possible moment when the code is run

-The author invites us to use objects instead, which allow for more flexibility.
+Use objects instead, which allows for more flexibility.